RIAPS/riaps-integration/README.md

 Once a RIAPS Host and the desired RIAPS Nodes are setup, a simple application can be used to test the environment.
 Instructions for these test are found in [Environment Test Page](env_setup_tests/README.md).

+## RIAPS Platform Tutorials

+As tutorials are developed, they will be placed where [example](doc/tutorials/example.md) is located.

 ## Developing the Base RIAPS SD Card Image